jeancarlov/kickstarter-analysis/README.md

 This graph shows a high rate of success as well as activity from the $1000 or between $30,000 to $40,000 range.
 As a result it can be suggested base on this result that the project should keep and create several low bugget campaings based on the dataset gather in this research.

-## Chalenges and Difficulties Encountered
+## Challenges and Difficulties Encountered

 This dateset was fairly challengening to gather utilize the appropite formulas for the combination of ranges and arguntes for the requirements ask in this challenge during delivery.